brenn682/CSCI5801_P4/P4_CSCI5801/README.md

 From shell, compile and run project with python3

     shell>> python3 -i .\splitclass.py

+OR run the executable for splitclass, located at dist/splitclass.exe

 Follow directions as they appear on the UI